oracle/macaron/docs/source/pages/tutorials/commit_finder.rst

     ./run_macaron.sh analyze -rp https://github.com/arrow-py/arrow --skip-deps

 However, this will return results based only on the current state of the repository, which as described above, is not what we want to achieve in this tutorial.
-To perform analyses on other repository states, we need to provide Macaron with the target artifact versions in the form of `PURLs <https://github.com/package-url/purl-spec>`_, or Package URLs, which is a convenient way to encodify packages from different ecosystems into the same format.
+To perform analyses on other repository states, we need to provide Macaron with the target artifact versions in the form of `PURLs <https://github.com/package-url/purl-spec>`_, or Package URLs, which is a convenient way to encode packages from different ecosystems into the same format.

 In our case we are looking at a Python package, so our PURL must reflect that.
 For versions we will analyze ``1.3.0`` and ``0.15.0``, giving us the following PURLs: